-10 Tips For Visiting National Parks On A Budget
+How to Visit National Parks On A Tight Budget

 Want to plan an amazing trip to a National Park this summer, but worried about what it will cost?
-National Parks can actually be quite affordable depending on how you plan your trip.
-In this post, we share our best tips for visiting National Parks on a budget from planning ahead to thinking outside the box.
+With careful planning, National Parks can actually be quite affordable.
+In this post, I share my best tips for visiting National Parks on a budget.

 1. Purchase an America the Beautiful Pass Annual Parks Pass